Miroslav Negrojević: Early years (1992–94)

 Negrojević was chair of the SPO's Novi Sad municipal committee in 1992.
-In April of that year, he explained the party's reasons for boycotting the upcoming May 1992 federal and local elections, calling instead for the creation of a constituent assembly.
+In April of that year, he explained the party's reasons for boycotting the upcoming May 1992 federal and local elections and called for a constituent assembly.
 This demand was not granted, but the SPO nonetheless ended its election boycott later in the year.

 The SPO founded a multi-party alliance called the Democratic Movement of Serbia (DEPOS) in 1992; DEPOS, in turn, contested the December 1992 Serbian local elections in Novi Sad in a broader electoral alliance with the Democratic Party (DS) and the Reform Democratic Party of Vojvodina (RDSV).
 Negrojević was elected to the Novi Sad assembly in this campaign, winning in the city's seventeenth division.
-The overall result of the election was a virtual three-way tie between DEPOS and its allies, the Socialist Party of Serbia (SPS), and the Serbian Radical Party (SRS).
+The overall result of the election was a virtual three-way tie between the alliance around DEPOS, the Socialist Party of Serbia (SPS), and the Serbian Radical Party (SRS).
 The Socialists and Radicals formed a coalition government after the election, while DEPOS served in opposition.
 In January 1993, Negrojević ran as a DEPOS candidate for vice-president of the assembly, a position that was at the time equivalent to deputy mayor, and was defeated.

-Negrojević also appeared in the sixteenth position on DEPOS's electoral list for the Novi Sad division in the 1992 Serbian parliamentary election, which was held concurrently with the municipal vote.
+Negrojević also appeared in the sixteenth position on DEPOS's electoral list for the Novi Sad division in the 1992 Serbian parliamentary election, which took place concurrently with the municipal vote.
 DEPOS won five seats in the division, and he did not receive a mandate.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of the sponsoring parties.
 It was common practice for the latter mandates to be awarded out of order.
 Negrojević could have been chosen for a mandate despite his list position, but this did not happen.)